Flower power: Movement

 Photographs of flower-wielding protesters at the Pentagon march became iconic images of 1960s anti-war protests.
-One photo called "The Ultimate Confrontation" (by French photojournalist Marc Riboud), showed 17-year-old high school student Jan Rose Kasmir clasping a chrysanthemum and gazing at bayonet-wielding soldiers.
-Smithsonian Magazine later described the photo, which was published throughout the world, as "a gauzy juxtaposition of armed force and flower child innocence".
+One photo called "The Ultimate Confrontation" (by French photojournalist Marc Riboud), showed Jan Rose Kasmir, a high school student of 17, clasping a chrysanthemum and gazing at bayonet-wielding soldiers.
+Smithsonian Magazine said the photo, which was published throughout the world, was "a gauzy juxtaposition of armed force and flower child innocence".

 Another photo from the march, titled Flower Power (by Washington Star photographer Bernie Boston), was nominated for the 1967 Pulitzer Prize.
 The photo shows a young man in a turtleneck sweater placing carnations in the rifle barrels of military policemen.
 The young man in the photo is most commonly identified as George Edgerly Harris III, an 18-year-old actor from New York who later performed in San Francisco under the stage name of Hibiscus.
 According to writer and activist Paul Krassner, however, the young man was Yippie organizer "Super-Joel" Tornabene.
-Harris died in New York in the early 1980s during the early stages of the HIV/AIDS epidemic, while Tornabene died in Mexico in 1993.
+Harris died in New York City in 1982 from HIV/AIDS, while Tornabene died in Mexico in 1993.

 On 10 December 1971, John Lennon, an outspoken critic of the war, appeared at a rally for John Sinclair, a political activist and founding member of the White Panther Party, who had been sentenced to 10 years for marijuana possession.
 He said, "OK so Flower Power didn't work.
 So what.
 We start again."

 By the early 1970s, the Flower Power anti-war movement had faded primarily due to the end of the military draft in 1972 and the start of American withdrawal from combat activities in Vietnam in January 1973.

 Cultural heritage

-The iconic center of the Flower Power movement was the Haight-Ashbury district in San Francisco, California.
+The iconic center of the Flower Power movement was the Haight-Ashbury district in San Francisco.
 By the mid-1960s, the area, marked by the intersection of Haight and Ashbury streets, had become a focal point for psychedelic rock music.
 Musicians and bands like Jefferson Airplane, the Grateful Dead and Janis Joplin all lived a short distance from the famous intersection.
 During the 1967 Summer of Love, thousands of hippies gathered there, popularized by hit songs such as "San Francisco (Be Sure to Wear Flowers in Your Hair)".

-A July 7, 1967, Time magazine cover story on "The Hippies: Philosophy of a Subculture", and an August CBS News television report on "The Hippie Temptation", as well as other major media exposure, brought the hippie subculture to national attention and popularized the Flower Power movement across the country and around the world.
-That same summer, the Beatles' hit single "All You Need Is Love" served as an anthem for the movement.
+A July 7, 1967, Time cover story on "The Hippies: Philosophy of a Subculture", and an August CBS News television report on "The Hippie Temptation", as well as other major media exposure, brought the hippie subculture to national attention and popularized the Flower Power movement across the country and around the world.
+In the summer of 1967, the Beatles' hit single "All You Need Is Love" served as an anthem for the movement.
 On 25 June, the Beatles performed the song on the Our World international satellite broadcast, for an audience estimated at 400 million.